jschoch/now_pendant/README.md

 #  now_pendant a linuxcnc pendant

+WiFi channel should be set to 11, if you need to change you should change in both the bridge and the pendant code

 This is an example of how to collect data and send it via ESP_NOW to Linuxcnc (or something else)

 ## pendant: